Charles Rothschild: Nature conservation

-Rothschild is regarded as a pioneer of nature conservation in Britain, and is credited with establishing the UK's first nature reserve when he bought Wicken Fen, near Ely, in 1899.
+Rothschild is regarded as a pioneer of nature conservation in Britain, and is credited with establishing the UK's first nature reserve when (at the age of 22) he bought Wicken Fen, near Ely, in 1899.
 Wicken Fen was presented to the National Trust but the Trust declined to take Woodwalton Fen, near Huntingdon, which Rothschild bought in 1910, and this wetland, now a National Nature Reserve, was kept as a private nature reserve.
 In 1911 Rothschild built a bungalow at Woodwalton Fen as a base for fields trips, which still stands.
-During his lifetime he built and managed his estate at Ashton Wold in Northamptonshire to maximise its suitability for wildlife, especially butterflies.
-He was concerned about the loss of wildlife habitats, and in 1912 set up the Society for the Promotion of Nature Reserves, the forerunner of The Wildlife Trusts partnership.
-In 1915 he produced "The Rothschild List", a schedule of the best 284 wildlife sites in the country, some of which were purchased as nature reserves.
+During his lifetime he built and managed his Ashton Wold estate in Northamptonshire to maximise its suitability for wildlife, especially butterflies.

+He was concerned about the loss of wildlife habitats, and in 1912 set up the Society for the Promotion of Nature Reserves, the forerunner of the Wildlife Trusts partnership.
+He produced 'the Rothschild List', a schedule of the best 284 wildlife sites in the country, some of which were purchased as nature reserves; the list was published in 1915 by the Society for the Promotion of Nature Reserves.